 Allergens.
 Irritants.
 Airborne viruses.
 Hormone-disrupting chemicals.
 Any one these indoor air pollutants in your home is enough, thank you.
 Now add wildfire smoke, if you live in the growing number of regions impacted.

-If even thinking about these sources of indoor air pollution in your home puts you on overwhelm, you’re not alone.
-Especially contemplating cleaning it all up.
+If even thinking about these sources of indoor air pollution puts you on overwhelm, you’re not alone.
+Never mind contemplating cleaning it all up.

 The smaller, simpler steps

 In my healthy home services I specialize in clients with allergies, asthma and chemical sensitivities.
-Helping them reducing their sources of indoor air pollution is a big part of my work.
-One simple step at a time.
+Reducing airborne triggers means taking one simple step at a time.
 Following are practical measures that add up.

 - Have everyone leave their shoes at the door.
 Keep slippers handy for your household and guests.
 “Eighty percent or more of the dirt that comes into a space is brought in on our shoes,” according to this CleanLink article.